KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/TASK-3 README.md

                         =(100dc -100b0)/4
                         =(2C)/4
                         =(11)
 So, in total 11 instructions are present in main() function.

+**--CONCLUSION**
+_"While the number of instructions hasn't changed, the program's size has decreased.
+This change is noticeable in the byte address of the main() function, which previously started with 101b0 but now starts with 100dc."_